addrummond/mlm/Readme.md

 usually not very light tight.
 (You could use PLA/ABS and then paint the inside of the case black.)
 The Fusion 360 design for the case is exported in `case/case.f3d`.
 The PCB attaches using five M1.6 4mm countersunk screws.
+The dimples under the LEDs should be painted white using acrylic paint and then given a gloss varnish.

 The device functions as a reflective light meter.
 The same design could be adapted for a spot meter or incident light meter by placing a lens or diffuser